zahiernasrudin/malaytextr/cran-comments.md

 ## Resubmission
-This is a resubmission.
 In this version, I have:

 * Added a detailed description of what the package does in the DESCRIPTION file
-* Added a reference describing method used in the DESCRIPTION file
+* Added a "normalized"" dataset
-* Added \value to stem.Rd and remove_url.Rd
+* Added a "sentiment"" dataset

 ## Test environments